heltmm/heltmm.github.io/_drafts/create-users-avatars-using-paperclip-and-devise.md

 end
 {% endhighlight %}

+Again we migrate to update the scheema.
 {% highlight bash %}
 rake db:migrate
 {% endhighlight %}

+In our existing user class we add the following code.
 {% highlight ruby %}
 class User < ActiveRecord::Base
   # existing code